donovanh/ideas.shopireland.ie/_posts/2013-11-05-christmas-toys-2013.markdown

 published: true
 ---

 With the [Dublin Toy Fair](http://www.dublintoyfair.com/) approaching later this month, thoughts are turning to this year's most popular toys.
 In preparation for the [Christmas shopping](http://shopireland.ie) rush.
-However, don't just take their word for it, some of these toys are real dogs (pun intended).
-Read on to find out which ones to avoid!
+We thought we'd take a look at the top 10 and see if they're any good.

 ## Teksta Robotic Puppy